Father, son behind Bondi shooting declared terror attack, 16 people have died

-Numerous people are injured – including two police officers – and multiple people have died after a shooting at Bondi Beach now declared a terrorist incident.
+Numerous people are injured – including two police officers – and multiple people have died including a Rabbi, after a shooting at Bondi Beach now declared a terrorist incident.

 Source: X

-Twelve people have died – including one of the gunmen – and many people are wounded after two men opened fire at Bondi Beach on Sunday evening.
+Sixteen people have died – including a child and one of the gunmen – and many people are wounded after two men opened fire at Bondi Beach on Sunday evening.

 Police said the second alleged shooter was in a critical condition and NSW Police Commissioner Mal Lanyon said that at 9.36pm the shooting was declared a terrorist incident.